 Tip: For an explanation of Virtual Profile criteria, see the Virtual Profiling Section of this manual

 The software has an historical mode feature.
 This feature allows you to view the data for any Virtual Profile processed when the system has been running.
 Open the Profile Explorer and select any event other than a profile.
 The Display the Graph and Statistics for this profile button will change from a single graph button display to a HISTORY button display, indicating there is Historical data associated with the selected event.
-See Figure 65 and Figure 66.